Cedro23/saucisse_bot/README.md

 To build the solution simply double click the "build.bat" script.

 ## 3. Commands
+Here's a listing of all the existing commands.
 ### 3.1.
 Database

 ### 3.2.
 Debug

 ### 3.3.
 Profile
-Here's a listing of all the commands based on users' profiles.
+Profile based commands.
 They are all based on the current guild.
 #### 3.3.1.
 User commands
 - `create` : *create a profile for the user using the command*